huijing/slides/59-pixel-pioneers-2019/README.md

 Basically, what happened was that late last year, my good friend, fellow Mozilla Techspeaker and Nexmo DevRel colleague, Alex, was giving a talk on DevTools at a meetup.
 So, he was like, do you wanna come?
 I was like, yeah.
 And, he was like, do you wanna speak?
 And, I was like, no?

 But eventually we settled on him ceding all the CSS bits to me, while he talked about all the cool Javascript-y stuff, and because there was no time I just built a web page and talked through DevTools using that.
 At the end of it, he was like, that would make an interesting talk.
-And so, here I am.
-If this goes south, it's on him.
-Nah, I'm kidding, it's all on me.
+And so, here we are.

 ## On how cool DevTools console can be

 I learnt a lot of cool things about DevTools from Alex, and the one thing that stood out to me most was that the DevTools console can totally be styled up.
 But just like support of CSS on actual web pages differs between browsers, this is also the case of CSS support in the console.

-Case in point, this glorious CSS-only talk title in the console.
+Case in point, this fancy CSS-only talk title in the console.
 This is what it looks like in Chrome.
 And what it looks like the Safari.
 Looks way better in Firefox, but that's just my opinion.
 So my name is Hui Jing, and I'm a Developer Advocate at Nexmo.

 I also love emojis, and these pretty much some up who I am as a person.
 If you're curious about any of them, you can ask me about them later.
 Finally, more proof that Firefox supports the most CSS properties in the console.
 I mean, come on, it's vertical writing in your console.
 I love it.